ANAcfg/PlateIt/README.md

 Hasibur: Style css and Html for all the project

-Sara: login.js implemementation with react
+Sara: login.js implemementation with react and error checking

 Raymond: css and search bar fronted with react